micromole/micromole.github.io/_projects/utah/Gleichgewicht.md

   <div class="card-body">
      <h5>Gleichgewicht des Mikroversums</h5>
     <p class="card-text">
       Being recognized in science is always great.
-Our PNAS research article was featured when the <a href="https://www.microverse-cluster.de/" target="_blank">Cluster of Excellence</a>
+Our PNAS article was featured as an example for functional research when the <strong>Cluster of Excellence</strong> <a href="https://www.microverse-cluster.de/" target="_blank">Balance of the Microverse</a>
-      <strong>Balance of the Microverse</strong> was founded.
-Go Jena, advancing microbial research!
+       was founded.
+Go Jena!
+Advancing microbial research!
          </p>
     <span>
         Original research: